nodekit-io/nodekit-cli/templates-build/doc/readme.md

         nodekit platform add ../nodekit-android.tgz

-- Remove `android` platform from the project and from `config.xml`:
+- Remove `android` platform from the project and from `nodekit.json`:

         nodekit platform rm android --save

-- Remove `android` platform from the project and from `config.xml`.
+- Remove `android` platform from the project and from `nodekit.json`.
 Run `npm uninstall` to remove it from the `node_modules` directory.

         nodekit platform rm android --save --fetch